ctlab/GADMA/docs/source/examples/custom_model_example.rst

 -  WY - native population in Wyoming,
 -  CO - population from Colorado.

-Folded AFS was build from all SNP's and has size of 13x13.
+Folded AFS was built from all SNPs and has a size of 13x13.

 .. code:: ipython3